covscript-archives/covscript-vm/docs/src/instruction/00-format-description.md

 Each cell in the instruction format diagram represents a single **8-bit byte**.
 The instruction's mnemonic is its name.
 Its opcode is its numeric representation and is given in both decimal and hexadecimal forms.
-Only the numeric representation is actually present in the CovScript Virtual Machine code in a class file.
+Only the numeric representation is actually present in the Epoch Virtual Machine code in a class file.

 ### "Operands"
-Keep in mind that there are "operands" generated at compile time and embedded within CovScript Virtual Machine instructions, as well as "operands" calculated at run time and supplied on the operand stack.
-Although they are supplied from several different areas, all these operands represent the same thing: values to be operated upon by the CovScript Virtual Machine instruction being executed.
+Keep in mind that there are "operands" generated at compile time and embedded within Epoch Virtual Machine instructions, as well as "operands" calculated at run time and supplied on the operand stack.
+Although they are supplied from several different areas, all these operands represent the same thing: values to be operated upon by the Epoch Virtual Machine instruction being executed.

-By implicitly taking many of its operands from its operand stack, rather than representing them explicitly in its compiled code as additional operand bytes, register numbers, etc., the CovScript Virtual Machine's code stays compact.
+By implicitly taking many of its operands from its operand stack, rather than representing them explicitly in its compiled code as additional operand bytes, register numbers, etc., the Epoch Virtual Machine's code stays compact.

 ### Instruction Family
 Some instructions are presented as members of a family of related instructions